How to Be Anonymous Online: 19 Tips to Protect Your Identity

 6. Use a private search engine

-Remember we told you that Google is not quite privacy-friendly?
-Even if you don’t log in to your Google account, the search engine itself will keep collecting some pieces of information about your browsing activity.
-Luckily, there are several private search engines that protect users from unwanted monitoring attempts.
+And we have mentioned that Google is not very privacy-friendly?
+Although you are not required to be logged in to your Google account, the search engine itself will continue gathering some bits of information on what you are browsing.
+Fortunately, some of the privately owned search engines ensure that they do not subject their users to undesirable surveillance efforts.
 Some decent examples include DuckDuckGo, Brave Search, MetaGer, and Mojeek.

 Of course, these search engines won’t provide a personalized experience as Google does, as your search results won’t be based on your online habits.
 But that’s the price you should pay for your anonymity.